Azure/azure-iot-sdks/c/doc/devbox_setup.md

 - Install [git](www.git-scm.com) making sure git.exe can be run from a command line.

-- Install [nuget](www.nuget.org). nuget.exe must be in your PATH so it is executable from any location.

 - Clone the latest version of this repository to your local machine.
 Use the **master** branch to ensure you fetch the latest release version.

 ## Preparing QPID Proton libraries in Windows